-In contrast to the situation in the standard model (see, e.g., the complexity of general versus one-sided error testing of cycle-freeness [17]), one-sided error comes at a low cost in the current model.
+In contrast to the situation in the standard model (see, e.g., the gap between the complexities of general versus one-sided error testing of cycle-freeness [19]), one-sided error comes at a low cost in the current model.
 This is the case since any strong tester in the VDF model can be transformed into a one-sided error tester (for this model) while maintaining query complexity that only depends on $\epsilon$ .